-The other day, Olive was reminiscing about the cookie parties we used to host for Valentine’s Day.
-We’d bake a whole bunch of sugar cookies, gather all the different sprinkles, make several colors of frosting, and invite friends over to decorate a plate of cookies they could take home and share with their family.
+Have you ever hosted a cookie party?
+You bake a whole bunch of sugar cookies, gather all the different sprinkles, make several colors of frosting, and invite friends over to decorate a plate of cookies they can take home and share with their family.
+You can host a cookie party anytime of year (including Valentine’s Day!).
 Good, messy, creative, delicious fun.

-My go-to sugar cookie frosting has come from years of tinkering with a basic American buttercream.
+This go-to sugar cookie frosting recipe has come from years of tinkering with a basic American buttercream.
 American buttercream = butter + powdered sugar frosting, as opposed to European buttercream recipes that include whole eggs, yolks, or whites, a sugar syrup, and loads of butter.
-(I’m a fan of both.)
+(Totally fine to be a fan of both.)

-Also, I should note that there is another type of sugar cookie frosting that I have yet to mention, called Royal Icing.
+There is a third type of sugar cookie frosting called Royal Icing.
 Royal Icing is made from egg whites and powdered sugar.
 It is ideal for intricate decorations.
 It can be thicker and stiffer for piping, and thinner to use as “flood icing.”
-You’ve probably seen those addictive cookie decorating videos on Instagram where the design is piped out in thin lines and then the more liquid frosting is piped in and it floods to the piped border.
+You’ve probably seen those addictive cookie decorating videos where the design is piped out in thin lines and then the more liquid frosting is piped in and it floods to the piped border.

-There’s nothing wrong with Royal Icing.
-I have used it often, but when it comes to sugar cookies I really want to sink my teeth into… I’m going with my buttercream sugar cookie frosting instead.
-(I’ve also included my beloved sugar cookie recipe.
-It’s a good one!)
+There’s nothing wrong with Royal Icing, but when it comes to sugar cookies, if you really want something to sink your teeth into, definitely go with buttercream sugar cookie frosting instead.
+Find a buttercream sugar cookie frosting recipe, a trusted sugar cookie recipe, and helpful notes below.

 Secret Ingredients For The Best Sugar Cookie Frosting Ever